- Data publishing workshop: 4 June – 6 June 2019

 - Fellowship: 10 June – 9 August 2019

 The Environmental Data Initiative (EDI) recruited 9 fellows for its ecological data management training program for Summer 2019.
 The fellowships are intended for undergraduate, graduate and recent postgraduate students.
 The duration of the fellowship training program is June 10 – August 9, 2019.
-The fellows will receive training in ecological data management and gain hands-on experience through participation in data preparation, archiving and publishing with scientists and information managers at specific host research sites.
+The fellows receive training in ecological data management and gain hands-on experience through participation in data preparation, archiving and publishing with scientists and information managers at specific host research sites.
 For a list of this year’s host sites and on-site mentors, see below.

 Host sites and on-site mentors for training program